Unborn child reports - advice

 - provide advice to the person who made the report

 - provide advice and assistance to the mother of the unborn child

 - make a referral to a community based child and family service.

 Where child protection retains involvement, consultation with ACSASS will continue as it would with an Aboriginal child during the protective intervention phase.
 The focus of the consultation is likely to be on facilitating effective engagement, support and assistance to the mother.
 See Responding to Aboriginal children - advice.

 Where the report is in relation to family violence, practitioners must complete an L17 Family Violence Historical Search to understand the perpetrator’s pattern and history of family violence, frequency, the nature of the violence (i.e. significant physical or verbal abuse including threats to kill).
 Gather information on the victim/survivor’s previous experiences of family violence, specifically in the context of cumulative harm for the child/ren.

 It is important to draw on the expertise of relevant professionals, including the practice leader to enable effective antenatal care and planning for the mother and her unborn child.
-Case conferences are a means of consulting and planning with professionals to assist the mother in preparation for her child's birth.
+Case conferences create an opportunity to seek and share information which will contribute to the assessment of risk.
+They are a means of consulting and planning with professionals to assist the mother in preparation for her child's birth.

 A case conference about an unborn child should be convened in the same way as other child protection case conferences and should:

 - Occur in all complex and high risk cases, as identified in the Appropriate circumstances section of this advice.
 If a case conference is not able to occur, a shared plan should be agreed upon and provided to all relevant parties.
 For all other unborn child reports, the child protection practitioner in consultation with their supervisor should give consideration to holding a case conference.